 message property

-An exception object SHOULD contain a property named message whose value is a string that describes the exception.
+An exception object SHOULD contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the exception.

 If the tool does not have access to an appropriate property of the thrown object, the message property SHALL be absent.